MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/overview.md

 3. Have Makers create [Development Environments](./development-environments.md)

-4. Use [Maker Setup](./maker-setup.md) to create and setup environment and solution branches in the Azure DevOps repository.
+4. Use [Maker Setup](./maker-setup.md) to create and set up environment and solution branches in the Azure DevOps repository.

 Notes:

-1. If this is your first build pipeline you will need to set Pipeline Variables for your environment.
-At a minimum, you will need to set **ServiceConnection** variable to your environment you have setup for validation, test and production.
+1. If this is your first build pipeline, you'll need to set Pipeline Variables for your environment.
+At a minimum, you'll need to set **ServiceConnection** variable to your environment you have setup for validation, test, and production.

 ### Read Next